Meneabe/meneabe.github.io/sample_page.md

 ## Cisco

-**Project description:** The capital asset pricing model (CAPM) is a simple asset pricing model in finance given by:
+**Project description:** This is a predictive analytics using the capital asset pricing model (CAPM) which is a simple asset pricing model in finance.
+CAPM is a linear regression model.

 <!DOCTYPE html>
 <html lang="en">